indiegogo/apple-pay-js-stubs/README.md

 ## Step 2: Load Javascript file in your acceptance tests

-In order for apple-pay-js-stubs.js to be available when your acceptance tests run, you'll need to load javascript file on the page in your website which normally interacts with the window.ApplePaySession object.
+In order for apple-pay-js-stubs.js to be available when your acceptance tests run, you'll need to load the javascript file on the page in your website which normally interacts with the window.ApplePaySession object.

 **Note: You should only do this when you're running your automated acceptance tests to avoid conflicting with Safari in your production environment**